jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

 modal I would recommend taking care when designing your components to maximise this additional screen space.

-For my set-up I wrap my editors in a generic component like so with the definition being our config object being passed from the component definition, predominantly being the `editorId`, and as a reminder the `defintiion` we're passing here is simply a reference to the `window.acme` object we set up back in [Step 3.1](#31---passing-configuration-into-the-app).
+For my set-up I wrap my editors in a generic component (see below) with the definition being our config object being passed from the component definition, predominantly being the `editorId`, and as a reminder the `defintiion` we're passing here is simply a reference to the `window.acme` object we set up back in [Step 3.1](#31---passing-configuration-into-the-app).

 ```jsx